aman-ankur/friend-match-play/memory-bank/progress.md

     - Server collects predictions and calculates scores (1 point per correct prediction).
     - Server emits `roundResults` with prediction and score data.
     - ResultComparison displays both answers and predictions with correctness indicators.
-- **Exclusive Mode:**
+- **Special Mode:**
-    - PIN-protected mode for "This or That" games with adult content
+    - PIN-protected mode for "This or That" games with enhanced content
     - Can be activated during setup or gameplay (only by creator)
     - Special set of questions with `nsfwRating: 11`
     - Unlimited rounds that continue until questions exhausted or manually ended